Published: 15 August 2016

 The data of acceleration history for shaking table experiment directly have been set on the LS-DYNA analysis model.
 The direction of acceleration is horizontal for RC pad.
 The time step of sampling rate is 0.001 second.
 Due to the irregularity of contact between trial and RC pad, the rolling effect would be happened.
 The friction coefficient is evaluated by average of experimental data.
 The coefficient of static friction for VCC and AOC are 0.204 and 0.267 respectively.
 The coefficient of kinetic friction for VCC and AOC are 0.194 and 0.231 respectively.

 The historical earthquake time series data from the scale down experiment is used by LS-DYNA.
 Only horizontal acceleration for RC pad is considered.
 Sampling time step is 0.001 s.
-The earthquake time history for an existing record of 921 Chi-chi earthquake in Taiwan of and direction have been shown as Fig. 3.
+The earthquake time history for an existing record of 921 Chi-chi earthquake in Taiwan of x and y direction have been shown as Fig. 3.

 Table 1Parameters of mechanical material property settings